sidneycadot/cmod-a7-ioboard-dev/pin_assignments.md

 #### Digilent PMOD connector (8 pins, no special requirements)

 The PMOD connector is shown below.
-Note the pin numbering.
+Note the pin numbering of the signal pins.

 ![PMOD connector](images/pmod_connector.png)

+The PMOD standard is documented by Digilent in the [PMOD Interface Specification, version 1.2.0](https://reference.digilentinc.com/_media/reference/pmod/pmod-interface-specification-1_2_0.pdf).

 We need 8 I/Os, with no requirements on clock capability.